Why is this medication prescribed?

-- dizziness; irregular, fast, or pounding heartbeat; muscle spasms, cramps, or weakness; or seizures
+- dizziness; irregular, fast, or pounding heartbeat; muscle spasms; uncontrollable shaking of a part of the body; excessive tiredness; lightheadedness; or seizures

 - severe diarrhea with watery stools, stomach pain, or fever

-- rash on cheeks or arms that is sensitive to sunlight, new or worsening joint pain
+- new or worsening joint pain; rash on cheeks or arms that is sensitive to sunlight, new or worsening joint pain

 Esomeprazole injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.